developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 		dataCallBackIntent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND);
 		PendingIntent piDataCallback = PendingIntent.getBroadcast(getApplicationContext(), requestCode2, dataCallBackIntent, flags2);

-		//Send pending intent as DATA_CALLBACK.
-IrDA API responds to the pending intent mentioned here when a data is received from the server intent.putExtra("DATA_CALLBACK", piDataCallback);
+		//Send pending intent as DATA_CALLBACK
+		//IrDA API responds to the pending intent specified here when a data is received from the server intent.putExtra("DATA_CALLBACK", piDataCallback);

 		//Send the broadcast